lilive/Freeplane-Jumper/README.md

 `[ ]` Warn when restrictives options are on (transversal with no clones, beginning of text)
 `[ ]` Option to search entire words only, or only at the beginning of the words
 `[ ]` Quotes to find exact phrase when not using regular expressions
+`[?]` Option to search under the anchor link node ?
+Or provide an option to remember the currently selected node as root for the later searches ?
 `[?]` Option to order results by level
 `[?]` Option to not search before N characters are typed
 `[?]` Don't buffer node content (The plain text for each node is buffered to speed up the search.
 Do we really need it?)
 `[?]` Allow to search only in nodes with the same style than the currently selected node.
 Or provide a style selector.
 `[?]` Use a search library (ElasticSearch for example) to improve performances.
 This seems really interesting, but a lot of work.
+`[?]` A new menu entry "Search similar nodes" that will call Jumper with the search field set to the text of the currently selected node
+`[?]` A new menu entry "Resume last search" that will call Jumper with the previous search terms and that will select the last selected node in the results list

 ---